hsyntes/spotifymern/README.md

 Welcome to the frontend documentation of SpotifyMERN, a music streaming application inspired by Spotify.
 This documentation provides an overview of the frontend architecture, components, and key functionalities of the application.

+### Backend API

+The SpotifyMERN Backend API serves as the core of the SpotifyMERN platform, providing user authentication, data management, AWS Cloud and more.
+Explore the API documentation for detailed information on endpoints, usage, and integration.

+Please visit here to see the backend code: [SpotifyMERN - Backend](https://github.com/hsyntes/spotifymern-api)

 ## Technologies Used

 React: A JavaScript library for building user interfaces, providing a component-based architecture and efficient rendering.